Jintso/IAmHero/README.md

   * Currently adds extra work to not make everything "elliptical"

 ## Changelog
+* 2025-03-07
   * Added base ability class with a test spinning ability, can be tested in game with space button
+  * Refactored to top down view

 ## License
 Standard Unity Asset Store EULA